 Nicotine is an alkaloid found predominantly in tobacco.
 It acts as both a sedative and a stimulant, which is why it is a part of cigarettes and other tobacco products.

-Nicotine mimics the action of acetylcholine and stimulates the release of several other neurotransmitters, including dopamine, which induces pleasure and mood.
+Nicotine mimics the effects of acetylcholine and stimulates the release of several other neurotransmitters, including dopamine, which induces pleasure and mood.

 Research has indicated that nicotine can improve attention, memory, and processing speed, particularly in individuals with psychiatric disorders like ADHD and schizophrenia.